 What can we infer from these considerations regarding the robustness of an organization?
 Is rigidity of an organization's identity and its boundaries sufficient to qualify an organization as robust?
 In order to negate this question we only have to take into account that the establishment of sense-based boundaries does not cut through causal relationships between system and environment.
 Even if - as the New Systems Theory suggests - the system/environment-distinction is the result of an internal activity of the system, this distinction cannot be maintained against causal relations.
-In other words, there must be a fit between the system.
+In other words, there must be a fit between the system and the environment, which does not only depend on factors internal to the system.
 Especially against the background of changing environmental conditions an organization tends to compromise its fit with the environment by rigorously clinging to a given identity and boundaries.